Erectile Dysfunction (ED)

 What Causes ED?

-ED is most commonly caused by medical conditions such as diabetes and high blood pressure or pelvic surgeries.
-Age related decline in erectile function is also thought to occur.
+ED is most commonly caused by medical conditions such as diabetes, high blood pressure or pelvic surgeries.

 - An injury

-- Various studies have estimated that between 20% – 71% of individuals with diabetes suffer from erectile dysfunction.
+- Various studies estimate that 20-71% of individuals living with diabetes have erectile dysfunction

-- Approximately 30 million American men suffer from erectile dysfunction.
+- Approximately 30 million American men live with erectile dysfunction.

-- Most men with erectile dysfunction still have the ability to have an orgasm and father a child, but often have difficulty doing these things because they can’t get or sustain an erection.
+- Most men living with erectile dysfunction can have an orgasm and father a child, but often have difficulty doing these things because they can’t get or sustain an erection.

 - Erectile dysfunction is not normal, and is by no means an inevitable consequence of aging.